15-440/website/index.md

 ## Prerequisites

 Because this course has a big project component, you must be proficient in C and programming on UNIX systems.
 We will use the [Go programming language](https://golang.org/) throughout the term.
-It is required that you have taken 15-213 and gotten a "C-" or higher since many of the programming skills you will need are taught in that course. **However, if you received a C in 15-213, you must meet with your academic advisor to discuss your background before taking 15-440/640, perhaps taking an additional course to sharpen your systems skills.
+It is required that you have taken 15-213/15-513 and gotten a "C-" or higher since many of the programming skills you will need are taught in that course. **However, if you received a C in 15-213, you must meet with your academic advisor to discuss your background before taking 15-440/640, perhaps taking an additional course to sharpen your systems skills.
 Your advisor must email us approval and an explanation of why you have sufficient background to take 15-440/640.**

+If you have not taken 15-213/15-513 but believe you have taken an equivalent course (for example, master's students might have taken a similar course during their undergrad), you may join the waitlist.
+This year (Fall 2022) exceptionally, we have decided to allow these students to join the course _after_ the waitlist clears for students who have the proper prerequisites (if it clears).

 ## Learning Objectives